iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 ### Typical LoRaWAN Network Infrastructure

-In a standard LoRaWAN setup, a sensor sends data to a **gateway**, which then forwards the encrypted data to a **network server** over the internet.
+In a standard LoRaWAN setup, a sensor sends data to a **gateway**, which then forwards the encrypted data to a **network server** via the internet.
-The network server buffers the data and forwards it to an **application server** via MQTT.
+The network server buffers the data and forwards it to an **application server** via MQTT [[mqtt.org](https://mqtt.org/)].
 The application server decrypts and unpacks the binary sensor data and stores the measurement in a database, where it can be retrieved by, for example, **dashboarding software** for visualization.

 ![Typical LoRaWAN setup]({{ site.baseurl }}/assets/images/typical-lora.svg)
 <figcaption>figure 1: Typical LoRaWAN setup for large networks</figcaption>
 <br>
-For a simple one-time setup, this multi-step process can be quite challenging, especially when integrating software from different vendors.
+This multi-step process can be quite challenging for a simple one-time setup, particularly when integrating software from different vendors.

 ### A Single-Device Private LoRaWAN Setup

 The LoRaWAN gateway, network/application server and database can all be integrated in a single device, such as is the case for the iQunet Edge Server.
-The result is a secure standalone LoRaWAN network which only requires a **local network** (LAN) connection for API data access.
+The result is a secure standalone LoRaWAN network which requires only a **local network** (LAN) connection for API data access.
 Sensor data is immediately written to the **local database** and can be accessed via various protocols: OPC-UA, GraphQL, MQTT, CSV or the internal web interface.